 When you find yourself flung into dire and dark circumstances, an important first step is to establish a sense of your surroundings.
 There’s little you can do to protect yourself and your loved ones when you’re stranded in the dark, which is why you should always have emergency lights ready.

-Featuring a versatile and easily transportable design, you can easily navigate dark areas while carrying the emergency lights.
-You can be doubly prepared with the SK636P2, which features two of our emergency power failure LED lights – one for each level of your home!
-You can also use the keyholes at the back of each light to mount them on walls near your front door, allowing you to install your own impromptu emergency exit signs.
-If there are windows near your front door, this can also inform emergency services that there are occupants in your home who may require aid.
+Featuring a versatile and easily transportable design, you can easily navigate dark areas while carrying the SK636V2 emergency light.
+You can also use the keyholes at the back of each light to mount it on walls near your front door, allowing you to install your own impromptu emergency light fixture.
+If there are windows near your front door, the glow of this LED emergency light can also inform emergency services that there are occupants in your home who may require aid.

 2. Determine Your Situation